KHEANG-LYMENG/TP_Software-Engineering/README.md

 ## How to run WebApp?

-- AFter clone, just cd to WebApp directory then type command
+- After clone, just cd to WebApp directory then type command
 ```
 mvn jetty:run
 ```